paxdotdev/pax/lab-journal-zb.md

     (1) compute native patches is dependent on these calculations (2) intuitively, these are property calculations, and rendering could/should be a pure function of these (just like all other properties)
     (3) bounds / size / etc. will be members of dirty-dag, and knowing if they change will be important for evaluation thereof
+[ ] Manual testing
+    [ ] all of the examples
+    [ ] Test some of the broken code from userland, e.g. `pax_gol`
+    [ ] Drum up some examples that push the limits of "every property now has its own persistent home", e.g. nesting Stackers, `for` and more.